RooVetGit/Roo-Code/cline_docs/settings.md

         ```

 5. Add the setting to handleSubmit in SettingsView.tsx:
-    - Add a vscode.postMessage call to send the setting's value when clicking Done
+    - Add a vscode.postMessage call to send the setting's value when clicking Save
+    - This step is critical for persistence - without it, the setting will not be saved when the user clicks Save
     - Example:
         ```typescript
         vscode.postMessage({ type: "multisearchDiffEnabled", bool: multisearchDiffEnabled })